DECLARATIONS & EMERGENCY ORDINANCE

 Mayor Keil also signed a State of Local Disaster Declaration on April 30, 2020 stating that the City of Seguin adopts the guidance put forth by the Governor of the State of Texas in Executive Order GA-1.

 On June 26, 2020, Mayor Keil signed a city-wide mandatory mask declaration.
 Click here to view the declaration.
+Click here to view the ratification and continuation of the order signed on July 7, 2020.

 Emergency Ordinance in Effect